 Thanksgiving Through Fire

 In 2019 we were invited to go to my wife’s sister’s home in Santa Barbara for Thanksgiving.
-Since I am not teaching, our schedule was more flexible.
-We planned to fly to San Jose, where my daughter lives, on Saturday, drive down to Santa Barbara on Monday, and return to San Jose on Saturday.
+Since I am retired, our schedule was more flexible.
+On Saturday we planned to fly to San Jose where my daughter lives, drive down to Santa Barbara on Monday, and return to San Jose on Saturday.

 My wife’s sister Sylvia and her husband Jonathan live in a home up in the hills of Santa Barbara.
 They built it a number of years ago and had to meet a number of codes to make it safe as there had been a fire on the property at one time that had killed a woman.
 That was in 1990.
 My wife’s brother also lives in Santa Barbara so we were looking forward to family time.